 To be honest, while it was initially very easy, it became increasingly more difficult to maintain mental stability beyond day 6 or 7.

-We humans are naturally social, we thing in words and and we embrace social interactions, smiling, chatting, etc. For this reason it became an exercise of mental fortitude to stay away from communication for the 10 days.
+We humans are naturally social, we think in words and we embrace social interactions, smiling, chatting, etc. For this reason, it became an exercise of mental fortitude to stay away from communication for the 10 days.

 What is the most difficult thing in the 10-day Vipassana Meditation retreat?